On structural contraction of biological interaction networks: Strict contraction over positive compact sets

 An approach that can be used to establish persistence is based on the theory of siphons \cite{angeli07p}.

 \begin{definition} Let $\Ns=(\Ss,\Rs)$ be a network.
-A set $P\subset\mathscr S$ is said to be a siphon if a set the satisfies the following statement: $\forall X \in P$, if $X$ is a product of some reaction $\R_j$, then $\exists X'\in P$ such that $X'$ is a reactant of $\R_j$.
-In addition, a siphon is \emph{trivial} if it contains no support of a conservation law, and it is \textit{critical} otherwise. \end{definition}
+A set $P\subset\mathscr S$ is said to be a siphon if {it} satisfies the following statement: $\forall X \in P$, if $X$ is a product of some reaction $\R_j$, then $\exists X'\in P$ such that $X'$ is a reactant of $\R_j$.
+In addition, a siphon is \emph{trivial} if it contains {the} support of a conservation law, and it is \textit{critical} otherwise. \end{definition}

 If a network contains only trivial siphons, then its trajectories that start in the positive orthant do not approach the boundary asymptotically for any choice of kinetics, which is known as structural persistence \cite{angeli07p}.
 In fact, a slightly stronger statement can be established.
 If we choose all our initial conditions from a compact set $K\subset \mathbb R_+^n$, then the corresponding trajectories are uniformly separated from the boundary.
 This is shown in the following result which is a modification of a corresponding result in \cite{MA_TAC22}: \begin{lemma} Consider a network $\Ns$.
 Consider the corresponding dynamical system \eqref{e.ode} with given admissible kinetics $R$, and assume that it is uniformly bounded over a given a stoichiometric class $\Cs$.
 Assume that all siphons are trivial.
-Then, for any compact $K \subset \Cs \cap (0,+\infty)^n$, there exist a number $\ve>0$ and a convex and compact $\tilde{K}$ in $[\ve,+ \infty)^n$ such that $\varphi (t, K) \in \tilde{K}$ for all $t \geq 0$. \end{lemma} \begin{proof} Using \cite[Lemma 5]{MA_TAC22}, there exist $\ve>0$ and $\tilde{K_1}$ compact in $[\ve,+ \infty)^n$ such that $\varphi (t, K) \in \tilde{K}_1$ for all $t \geq 0$.
+Then, for any compact $K \subset \Cs \cap (0,+\infty)^n$, there exist a number $\ve>0$ and a convex and compact $\tilde{K}$ in $[\ve,+ \infty)^n$ such that $\varphi (t;K) {\subset} \tilde{K}$ for all $t \geq 0$. \end{lemma} \begin{proof} Using \cite[Lemma 5]{MA_TAC22}, there exist $\ve>0$ and $\tilde{K_1}$ compact in $[\ve,+ \infty)^n$ such that $\varphi (t;K) {\subset} \tilde{K}_1$ for all $t \geq 0$.
 Our desired \emph{convex} $\wt K$ is any compact and convex set that satisfies $\wt K_1\subset \wt K \subset [\ve,\infty)^n$.
-One such set is the closed box $[\ve,x_1^*]\times .. \times [\ve,x_n^*]$, where $x^* \in\wt K_1$ is the supremum point of $\wt K_1$. \end{proof}
+One such set is the closed box $[\ve,x_1^*]\times \dots \times [\ve,x_n^*]$, where $x^* \in\wt K_1$ is the supremum point of $\wt K_1$. \end{proof}

 \begin{remark} Using Corollary \ref{cor.boundedness}, uniform boundedness follows for networks admitting a GLF whenever a steady state exists. \end{remark}